macdeacon99/terraform-demo-jamfpro-v2/README.md

+> [!DISCLAIMER]
+> This is a demo.
+Not everything is 100% perfect or representitve of how you should actually run a workflow like this.
+It serves as an exmaple of how you could implement a soluion like this.
+> There will be false positives, inefficiencies and lots of room for improvement - please do not copy and paste this demo into production use!

 # Terraform Demo for Jamf Pro V2

 This repository contains an **example** automated workflow for using Terraform to manage Jamf Pro configuration across multiple environments in a Route To Live (RTL) arrangement.
 We leverage the [Jamf Pro Terraform Provider](https://github.com/deploymenttheory/terraform-provider-jamfpro) Hashicorp Terraform Cloud Workspaces, Github Actions and  [Google Release please](https://github.com/googleapis/release-please) to automate the planning, application and release process of change - ensuring only tested, versioned and approved code reaches production in the same state it was tested in.